 This is the third time Synge Street CBS has taken home the top prize trophy at the Young Scientist Exhibition and the school has achieved more success in producing winners than any other school.

-An RTÉ News report by Emma O’Kelly broadcast on 16 January 2012.
+An RTÉ News report broadcast on 16 January 2012.
+The reporter is Emma O'Kelly.